SAP/spartacus-docs/_pages/fsa/features/user-request-framework/fsa-configurable-fnol-process.md

 - **Enable the FNOL process on the SPA side**

   After you complete all the steps from the tutorial, you need to expose the routes of your newly created FNOL process in your FSA Spartacus application.
-  For instructions on how to do that and an example for the Travel Insurance FNOL process explained in the trail, see the steps in the next section.
+  For instructions on how to do that, see the steps in the next section.

 - **Test your FNOL Process on the Storefront**